Sustainability at Samskip

 Human and Labour Rights

 We are committed to promoting and protecting the fundamental human and labour rights of our employees and everyone working in our value chain.
-We believe that basic living conditions are vital for people, and we aim to provide safe and fair working conditions for all.
+We believe that providing our employees with basic living conditions is an obvious necessity, and we aim to always provide safe and fair working conditions for all.

 Social